 For many, tracking heart rate on the wrist with a fitness tracker or running watch might seem sufficient enough but precise readings from wrist-mounted optical heart rate sensors can be compromised by a lot of external factors: the wrist moving too much, sweat, hair on the wrist and so on.

-Heart rate monitors, especially the chest strap variety, provide more accurate heart rate tracking for two reasons: they don't have to 'see' your skin like optical sensors, and the elastic bands fit better too around the torso.
+Heart rate monitors, especially the chest strap variety, provide more accurate heart rate tracking for two reasons: they don't have to 'see' your skin like optical sensors, and the elastic strap the sensor is mounted on also fits the torso better.

 The Garmin HRM-Pro combines the best features found in other Garmin heart rate monitors, such as the Garmin HRM-Run and Garmin HRM-Swim, making the HRM-Pro the ultimate choice for – well – pros.
 With the HRM-Pro, you can track advanced running metrics but also swimming metrics when linked to a compatible smartwatch.

 The running metrics sensor also enables the HRM-Pro to estimate lactate threshold; more precisely, using the Garmin HRM-Pro and a compatible smartwatch (e.g. Garmin Forerunner 745), the algorithm can determine the optimal pace you can run a 10K/half-marathon without completely exhausting the muscles.
 Perfect for runners who are not overly experienced in competition and would like to train with the correct pace.
 More on this here.